 Every audit has its process – whether it’s an internal audit, external audit, supply chain audit, etc., there is a specific process.
-Familiarize yourself with the process relevant to the audit that you are engaged.
+Familiarize yourself with the process relevant to the audit that you are engaged in.
 Including but not limited to: the auditor(s), the audit date, the method of assessments, the audit criteria, the audit duration, audit outcomes and consequences.

 Familiarize yourself with the audit criteria.

-Audit criteria is the basis that auditors use in order to evaluate a system.
+Audit criteria are the basis that auditors use in order to evaluate a system.
 The audit criteria can be a clause of ISO 9001:2015 or the whole standard of ISO 45001:2018.
 As an auditee, you can use the criteria as a source to evaluate your readiness and identify your gaps.